faberNovel/heart/docs/SETUP_LOCAL_ENVIRONMENT.md

 ## Install the requirements

-Make sure you're using Node.js version >= 14.17.0
+Make sure you're using Node.js in the same or superior version to the one indicated in the .nvmrc file.

 If you have [nvm](https://github.com/nvm-sh/nvm) installed: